 A healthy mouth is essential to your overall state of physical health.
-Regular cleanings are a preventive service to help deter gum disease as well as cavities, not to mention to keep those pearly whites looking their best!
-We offer the following dental hygiene services:
+Regular cleanings are a preventive service to help deter gum disease as well as cavities.
+Some patients may need something called Scaling and Root Planing (sometimes called deep cleaning) for gum disease.

 Night Guards serve to protect the teeth from chipping and breaking when a person clenches or grinds their teeth at night.